richtastic/ff/src/wiki/sfm.md

         - find new view pairs (and add to existing) via projection
     - Pairwise Dense (use updated R to get better initial points [& ignore first iteration possible poor matches])
         - get dense points
+    - Triple Dense from Pairs (need relative scales again)
+        - load common pairs & get 2 or 3 way relative scales
     - Absolute Orientation 2 (use updated pairwise transforms (lower error) & counts (more points))
-        - find improved absolute orientations of views, reducing error, using added & better estimates in view graph ...
+        - find improved absolute orientations of views, reducing error, using added & better estimates in view graph
+    - Dense to Tracks: 2D point intersection resolving (combine dense pairs into long-ish tracks)
+        - TODO: load P3Ds a pair at a time, and do collision resolving by loading the images (combine into track vs separate/drop)
+        - helps reduce total number of P3Ds (50% to 10% of original - duplicate coverage)

 HERE

+    - Global RANSAC (load all dense points at same time [& views])
+        - reduce error of all params at same time (or in randomized bunches [single camera - load ones who's error R reduces most rapidly])
+            - no new points are added; only removed
         - Multiwise Dense (group dense iteration - use images: only load small subset of views at a time)
             - reduce errors on existing pairs using updated orientation
             - fill out more points in possibly mission sections [use TFT to estimate missing locations | project using known point]
             - create new pairs from previously unmatched relative orientations
-    - Dense to Tracks: 2D point intersection resolving (combine dense pairs into long-ish tracks)
-        - load P3Ds a pair at a time, and do collision resolving by loading the images (combine into track vs separate/drop)
-        - helps reduce total number of P3Ds (50% to 10% of original - duplicate coverage)
-    - Global RANSAC (load all dense points at same time [& views])
-        - reduce error of all params at same time (or in randomized bunches [single camera - load ones who's error R reduces most rapidly])
-            - no new points are added; only removed
+        - Hole filling? -- same as probe2D?
         - final absolute camera orientations
         - final set of surface points

     - TODO:
         - Dense (increase surface resolution over what can fit in memory)
             - load pair/triple & allow each 2d cell area on order of pixels (3-5) opportunity to